rgl/terramate-aws-eks-example/README.md

   * Show the containers running inside its pod.
   * Show its memory limits.
   * Show its cgroups.
-  * Expose as a Kubernetes `LoadBalancer` `Service`.
+  * Expose as a Kubernetes `Ingress`.
-    * Note that this results in the creation of an [EC2 Classic Load Balancer (CLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html).
+    * Note that this results in the creation of an [EC2 Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
   * Use [Role and RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
   * Use [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
   * Use [Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
   * Use [ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/).
   * Use [Service Account token volume projection (a JSON Web Token and OpenID Connect (OIDC) ID Token)](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection) for the `https://example.com` audience.
 * Demonstrate how to automatically deploy the [`otel-example` workload](stacks/eks-workloads/otel-example.tf).
-  * Expose as a Kubernetes `LoadBalancer` `Service`.
+  * Expose as a Kubernetes `Ingress` `Service`.
-    * Note that this results in the creation of an [EC2 Classic Load Balancer (CLB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html).
+    * Note that this results in the creation of an [EC2 Application Load Balancer (ALB)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
   * Send OpenTelemetry telemetry signals to the [`adot-collector` service](stacks/eks/adot-collector/main.tf).
     * Send the logs telemetry signal to the Amazon CloudWatch Logs service.